APImetrics/APIm-CLI/docs/org.md

 _See code: [src/commands/org/roles/create.ts](https://github.com/APImetrics/APIm-CLI/blob/v0.2.1/src/commands/org/roles/create.ts)_

-## `apimetrics org roles delete`
+### `apimetrics org roles delete`

-Delete a role from the organization.
+Delete a role within the Organization.
+The Role ID will be the Name of the Role.

 ```
 USAGE